Parent wrongly translated to "subproject of"

 errors.add :parent_issue_id, :blank

-#3 Updated by Txinto Vaz about 2 years ago
+#3 Updated by Txinto Vaz over 2 years ago

 That wss the line.
 Now I am doing it in another way and it works for me, but when I put this here, the message was not "parent issue is blank", the message was "Subproject of is blank" when no parent issue is set.
 When I fixed the parent issue, the error dissapeared as expected.
 The only strange behaviour is the message displayed on that error, because I am not handling projects, just issues.